samer27/SamIT1025/lab5/readme.md

 c.
 Polyalphabetic ciphers help 'flatten' the distribution of letter frequencies.
 A keyword is used - letters are shifted according to the corresponding letter in the keyword.

+e.
+A polyalphabetic cipher is any cipher based on substitution, using multiple substitution alphabets.
+For example, I typed, "sam is a student" with the shifting word as "sam."
+I noticed how patterns began to emerge in my writing such as how many of letters used were the more common letters.

 ![image](https://user-images.githubusercontent.com/90066230/140305651-0125d1ae-6cd4-4c0a-952a-099c64cee508.png)

 # Brute-Force